Mittelsachsen: Geography

-The district stretches from the Erzgebirge ("Ore Mountains") on the Czech Republic–Germany border to the plains between Leipzig and Dresden.
+The district stretches from the Ore Mountains on the Czech Republic–Germany border to the plains between Leipzig and Dresden.
 The district borders (from the west and clockwise) the state Thuringia, the districts of Leipzig, Nordsachsen, Meißen, Sächsische Schweiz-Osterzgebirge, the Czech Republic, Erzgebirgskreis, the urban district Chemnitz, and the district of Zwickau.

-The geography of the district varies considerably, stretching from the northern part which almost reaches the North German Plain, to the southern part in the mountainous Erzgebirge region.
+The geography of the district varies considerably, stretching from the northern part which almost reaches the North German Plain, to the southern part in the Ore Mountains region.
 The lowest point is at 140 metres above sea level, in the valley of the Freiberger Mulde near Leisnig.
 The highest point is 855 metres above sea level on the Czech border.

 The most important rivers in Mittelsachsen are the Zwickauer and Freiberger Mulde, and the Zschopau river.
 Other notable rivers include Bobritzsch, Striegis, Gimmlitz and Flöha.
 The district also contains the reservoirs Kriebstein, Lichtenberg and Rauschenbach.
 Part of the Erzgebirge/Vogtland national park is located in the southern part of Mittelsachsen.